TheImagingSource/tiscamera/doc/pages/building.md

 - **-DBUILD_V4L2=<ON/OFF>**

-    Build tiscamera with suppoort for v4l2 devices.
+    Build tiscamera with support for v4l2 devices.

     _Default:_ ON

 - **-DBUILD_LIBUSB=<ON/OFF>**

-    Build tiscamera with suppoort for v4l2 devices.
+    Build tiscamera with support for usb devices that that have no native driver.

-    _Default:_ON
+    _Default:_ ON

 - **-DCMAKE_INSTALL_PREFIX**